mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 > function names are followed by `()` that's how the computer knows it's a function instead of a variable.

 ### Exercise: Random Integer Function

+there are 2 things we're going to learn that functions can do:

+* they can be customized with parameters (arguments)
+* they can return a value (they turn into a value)

 There is one bit of code we've been repeating over and over in our in-class exercises.